lee2024pro/lee2024pro/README.md

 - 👀 I’m interested in learning how to code and problem-solving
 - 🌱 I’m currently learning ... im currently a first year computer science student
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...lee2024pro ("pro ") is a manifestation of the futer me becacoming a pro in the industy
+- 📫 How to reach me ...lee2024pro ("pro ") is a manifestation of the future me becoming a pro in the industy
 - 😄 Pronouns: ... lee
 - ⚡ Fun fact: ... im very curious , hence i decided to enroll in a courses i have no background knowledge of...